 January - February 2021

 Each online dialogue will be focused on one of the climate-related topics, which closely align with the current environmental challenges in France and Russia.
-These topics are biodiversity, oceans, carbon-free society, cities of the future.
+These topics are sustainable energy, biodiversity, the Arctic, and sustainable cities of the future.
 Each online session will be conducted by a YEE facilitator together with a guest expert.
 The dialogues will consist of both theoretical part to expand the knowledge of participants, but also of a practical task and discussion.
 The 1st session will be conducted on the 4th of October 2020, where participants will get to know the project, each other, as well as will share their knowledge and experience on the topic.
 Stay tuned for the updates!